(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Jaundice

-The exact chain of events that leads to NAFLD is unknown, but there are theories.
-For example, there may be a link between NAFLD and insulin resistance, which is when your body doesn’t respond well to insulin.
+The exact chain of events that leads to NAFLD is unknown, but scientists have identified several factors that may play a role.
+For example, there may be a link between NAFLD and insulin resistance, which is when the body doesn’t respond well to insulin.

 Research has shown that there also may be a link between developing NAFLD and consuming too much iron, cholesterol and refined sugars in processed foods.